 - Anyone you’ve named to make a treatment decision for you

 - Your doctor or your doctor’s employee

 - An employee who cares for you at the health care facility where you are a patient, or

 - An owner or admissions officer of the health care facility where you are a patient.

-You can find the Directive to Physicians form at the link below, if you want to have a written Directive.
+Here is a Directive to Physicians form if you want to have a written directive.